emyslandim/wanderlust/README.md

 # Wanderlust - Travel Gallery 🌍📸

-Wanderlust is a travel image gallery aimed at sharing dream destinations with descriptions of each place.
+Wanderlust is a travel image desktop gallery aimed at sharing dream destinations with descriptions of each place.

 ## Stacks Used